You need a sponsor licence to employ most types of workers from outside the UK, including Skilled Visa workers.

 Completing the sponsorship licence application form

-The licence application form is online, accessible via the SMS.
+The licence application form is online and accessible via the Sponsorship Management System (SMS).

 While relatively straightforward, it is an old system and applications are advised to save regularly to avoid losing any of their information.